-About 55% of students accepted to USC submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 650 and 730.
-Math scores were between 650 and 770.
+About 66% of students accepted to USC submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 660 and 740.
+Math scores were between 680 and 790.

-University of Southern California Faculty
+Learn more about University of Southern California admissions.

 The student to faculty ratio is often used to measure the number of teaching resources that a college or university offers its students.
 The national average for this metric is 15 to 1, but at USC it is much better at 9 to 1.
 That's good news for students who want to interact more on a personal level with their teachers.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at University of Southern California is 62%.
 This is higher than the national average of 47%.

 University of Southern California has a freshmen retention rate of 91%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at USC for first-time, full-time students is 77%, which is better than the national average of 33.3%.

 Find out more about the retention and graduation rates at University of Southern California.